 - Pour filling into baked and cooled pie crust.
 Set aside to cool slightly while you make the meringue.

 To make the meringue:

-In a standing mixer fit with the whisk, or in a large bowl with an electric mixer, whip egg whites, cream of tartar, and salt together on medium-low speed until foamy, about 1 minute.
+- In a standing mixer fit with the whisk, or in a large (very clean) bowl with an electric mixer, whip egg whites, cream of tartar, and salt together on medium-low speed until foamy, about 1 minute.

-Dollop the meringue evenly over the top of the chilled lemon filling and spread, making sure it adheres to the crust.
+- Dollop the meringue evenly over the top of the warm lemon filling and spread, making sure it adheres to the crust.
 Use the back of a spoon to create attractive swirls and peaks.